Advertiser Disclosure

 You may use hardware from providers such as Ingenico, Honeywell, Infinite Peripherals, Epson, Linksys, Brecknell, and Zebra to meet your card reader, barcode scanner, cash drawer, ID card swiper, scale, and router needs.

-You can source this third-party hardware yourself or contact Revel for a quote on equipment.
+You can source this third-party hardware yourself with express written permission from Revel or contact Revel for a quote on equipment.

 Revel provides its own in-house payment processing solution, Revel Advantage, which is powered by Worldpay.
-You must fill out a merchant account application and sign a three-year minimum merchant agreement to get the above monthly subscription pricing.
+You must fill out a merchant account application and typically sign a long-term merchant agreement.

-You may also use third-party payment processors such as First Data (now known as Fiserv), Heartland, TSYS, Elavon, and Chase to process payments.
+You may also use third-party payment processors such as First Data (now known as Fiserv), Heartland, TSYS, Elavon, and Chase to process payments, but you will pay an additional monthly fee to do so.

 Contract Requirements/Warnings